Do you even need to learn Bahasa Indonesia, which most people you know have not heard of and a language rarely taught anywhere?

 1. Connect over 200 million speakers

 More than 270 million people live in Indonesia.
 This makes it the fourth most populous nation worldwide.
-Plus, Indonesian is the tenth most spoken language globally.
+Indonesian is the tenth most spoken language globally.

 By cutting yourself off from society, you will isolate yourself from it.
 Plus, you will miss the rich experience of other cultures.